Miserlou/Zappa/README.md

 to skip the confirmation prompt.

+#### Choosing an Endpoint Configuration for your custom domain name

+When using a custom domain name with your API gateway AWS lets you chose between a "Regional" endpoint and "Edge Optimized".
+Regional is best for services that will primarily consumed by other services in the same region.
+Edge Optimized is best for publicly available endpoints.
+When you choose "Edge Optimized" API Gateway will configure a CloudFront distribution to handle traffic through its geographically diverse points of presence (note this distribution will not appear in your account).
+For a Regional endpoint there is no CloudFront distribution, and Zappa will configure route53 (if enabled) with an Alias record for the endpoint in the region hosting the API Gateway.

+For more information see [Amazon API Gateway Concepts](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-basic-concept.html)

 #### Deploying to a Domain With AWS Certificate Manager

 Amazon provides their own free alternative to Let's Encrypt called [AWS Certificate Manager](https://aws.amazon.com/certificate-manager/) (ACM).
 To use this service with Zappa: